Mount St. Joseph University Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Mount St. Joe, approximately 88% of students took out student loans averaging $8,891 a year.
-That adds up to $35,564 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Mount St. Joe, approximately 83% of students took out student loans averaging $7,765 a year.
+That adds up to $31,060 over four years for those students.

-How Much Money Do Mount St. Joe Graduates Make?students who graduate from Mount St. Joe with a bachelor's degree go on to jobs where they make an average salary of $41,400 in their early years.
+How Much Money Do Mount St. Joe Graduates Make?students who graduate with a bachelor's degree from Mount St. Joe make about $41,400 a year during their first few years of employment after graduation.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of Mount St. Joseph University